davidst12/politicalPreparednessApp/README.md

 List out the steps

 ```
+Clone this repo
+Insert an api-key of Civics API inside network/CivicHttpClient -> API_KEY
-Clone this repo -> Compile and run the app !!
+Compile and run the app !!
 ```

 ## Project Instructions